OpenBMB/BMCook/README.md

 | [TextBrewer](https://github.com/airaria/TextBrewer)      |           -         | ✅             | ✅                      |         -          |
 | BMCook          | ✅                  | ✅             | ✅                      | ✅                 |

+## TODO

+In the next version, we will provide a one-line interface for the compression of arbitrary PLMs.
+Stay tuned!

 ## Community
 We welcome everyone to contribute codes following our [contributing guidelines](https://github.com/OpenBMB/BMCook/blob/main/CONTRIBUTING.md).